-12.6 SHRI SIDHANT AGARWAL, DIRECTOR OF M/S. GLENTECH INDUSTRIES PRIVATE LIMITED, INDIA & M/s.
-GLENTECH VENTURES PRIVATE LIMITED, SINGAPORE:
+12.8 SHRI SIDHANT AGARWAL, DIRECTOR OF M/S. GLENTECH INDUSTRIES PRIVATE LIMITED and M/s GVPL:

-12.6.1 Shri Sidhant Agarwal, Director of M/s.
+12.8.1 Shri Sidhant Agarwal, Director of M/s.
 GIPL and M/s.
 GVPL, Singapore was the key person in the entire racket of import of 'admixture of Crude Palm Oil, Palmolein and other Palm based oil', by mis-declaring the same as Crude Palm Oil.
 M/s.
 GVPL, Singapore purchased and/or arranged purchase of the goods CPO, RBD and PFAD in Indonesia and sold to/ changed the contracts to the name of M/s.
 TIWA, UAE/ M/s.
 TISPL, who in turn sold the goods to M/s.
-TIL, Mumbai, the importer and filer of W.H.
+TIL., Mumbai, the importer and filer of W.H.
 Bills of Entry of the goods in the present case, as per the agreement between M/s.
 TIWA & M/s.
 GVPL.
 The said goods viz.
-CPO, RBD & PFAD were blended during voyage of the Vessels MT FMT Gumuldur V.202109, CPO & RBD were blended during the voyage of MT Hong Hai6 V.2106 and MT FMT EFES V.202111 at the behest of charterer M/s.
+CPO, RBD & PFAD were blended during voyage of the Vessels MT Gumuldur, CPO & RBD were blended during the voyage of MT Hong Hai6 and CPO & RBD were blended during the voyage of MT FMT EFES at the behest of charterer M/s.
 GIPL and M/s.
 GVPL(operational charterer).
-M/s.
-TIL (being the financial charterer) filed the W.H.
-Bills of Entry, by mis-declaring the goods as CPO, by classifying the same under CTH 15111000 for earning commission.
+The importer, M/s.
+TIL filed the W.H.
+Bills of Entry, by mis-declaring the goods as CPO, by classifying the same under CTH 15111000.
 Further, after import of the goods into India, it was the responsibility of M/s.
 GIPL to sell the goods into Indian market.

-12.6.2 Further, M/s.
+12.8.2 Further, M/s.
 GIPL in connivance with M/s.
 TIL entered into agreement with respective vessel owners for transporting the goods into India.
 It was decided to blend the goods onboard during voyage of the vessel.
 The instructions for blending were given by M/s.
 GIPL to M/s.
 Midas Tankers Pvt.
 Ltd. Thus, Shri Sidhant Agarwal, Director of M/s.
-GIPL played active role in ensuring the blending of CPO, PFAD & RBD alien.
+GIPL played active role in ensuring the blending of CPO, PFAD & RBD oil.
 The above act of import of goods by blending the three products right from planning, creation, monitoring and managing of all the operations was with a mala fide intention to evade Customs duty.
 Thus, he knowingly played an important role in effecting the said unscrupulous import which became liable to confiscation under Section 111 of the Customs Act, 1962.
-The acts of omission and commission on the part of Shri Sidhant Agarwal rendered the imported goods (non-seized- cleared in past) liable for confiscation under Section 111(d), 111(f), 111(l) and 111(m)of the Customs Act, 1962.
+The acts of omission and commission on the part of Shri Sidhant Agarwal rendered the imported goods (non-seized- cleared in past) liable for confiscation under Section 111(d), 111(f), 111(l) and 111(m) of the Customs Act, 1962.
 He had knowingly and intentionally caused to be made, signed or used documents relating to import of goods by mis-declaring it as CPO, which he knew or had reason to believe were false and incorrect in material particulars.
 Hence, the said act on his part rendered him liable for penalty under Section 112(a), 112(b), 114AA and 117 of the Customs Act, 1962.

-12.7 SHRI SUDHANSU AGARWAL, REPRESENTATIVE AND EX-CEO OF M/S. GIPL:
+12.9 SHRI SUDHANSU AGARWAL, REPRESENTATIVE AND EX-CEO OF M/S. GIPL: